What to know about neurodevelopment for children born with a heart condition.

-Colombo notes that the following are considered factors that can increase the risk for neurodevelopmental delays:
+Colombo notes that the following factors can increase the chances of neurodevelopmental delays:

 - Having open-heart surgery within the first year of life, and especially within the first 30 days of life